 People with a family history of glaucoma, African Americans, and older adults have a higher risk of developing the disease.
 Elevated pressure inside your eye is the main risk factor for glaucoma.
 The only way to protect yourself from severe vision loss from glaucoma is by routine eye exams.

 During routine eye exams, your eye doctor checks your eye pressure and performs the back of the eye examination to check on your optic nerve’s status.
-Glaucoma can be treated with prescription eye drops, laser procedures, or surgery.
+We can treat glaucoma with prescription eye drops, laser procedures, or surgery.

 are a leading cause of blindness worldwide.
 Retinal disorders that affect aging eyes include: